1985 Philadelphia Phillies

 Managed by John Felske

 The problem was that almost none of the prospects were very good.
 Von Hayes struggled again.
-Glenn Wilson drove in 102 runs with some timely hitting, but it didn't take a sabermetric genius to see that Wilson's RBI total was mainly the result of hitting behind Schmidt and his .375 on-base percentage.
-Rookie reliever Don Carman pitched brilliantly, but couldn't exactly make up for the loss of Steve Carlton to injury in mid-June.
-Carlton had been shockingly ineffective anyway, contributing to a teamwide slump early in the year.
+Glenn Wilson drove in 102 runs with some timely hitting, but it didn't take a sabermetric genius to see that his RBI total was mainly the result of hitting behind Schmidt and his .375 on-base percentage.
+Rookie reliever Don Carman pitched very well, but couldn't exactly make up for the loss of Steve Carlton to injury in mid-June.
+Carlton had been shockingly ineffective anyway, contributing to a team-wide slump early in the year.
 Kevin Gross and Shane Rawley picked up some of the slack on the pitching staff, but most of the hitters struggled to reach base, and by mid-May the club was ten games under .500 and basically adrift.